wooferzfg/wwrando/README.md

 You can apply the [Female Pronoun Patch](http://slothsoft.tumblr.com/post/36097890951/the-legend-of-zelda-the-wind-waker-pronoun)

+If using Dolphin you can use [Hypatia's HD Texture Pack](https://onthegreatsea.tumblr.com/DOWNLOADS)

-Gecko codes you may want:
+Gecko codes you may want to use:

 Second set of equipped items: